Language Learning Practice Revitalised

 A little understood language learning strategy

 I recently came across some very interesting research that looked into the kind of practice common to the best pianists.
 In an interesting article titled “It’s Not How Much; It’s How,” (Journal of Research in Music Education in 2009), Professor Robert Duke and his colleagues undertook some research on a number of advanced piano students.
 They ranked the participants by the quality of their performance.
-The researchers found no relationship between the quality of performance and how much practice the students had undertaken.
+The researchers found there was no relationship between the quality of performance and how much practice the students had undertaken.
 Instead they found that “the most notable differences between the practice sessions of the top-ranked pianists and the remaining participants … are related to their handling of errors.”

 They found that the best pianists addressed their mistakes immediately.
 They identified the exact location and the source of each error, then rehearsed that section repeatedly until it was corrected.
 Only when that was done would the best students proceed to the rest of the piece.
 “It was not the case that the top-ranked pianists made fewer errors at the beginning of their practice sessions than did the other pianists,” Rather “when errors occurred, the top-ranked pianists seemed much better able to correct them in ways that precluded their recurrence.”

 One thing that I have seen many language learners do is to practice with exercises from books, online, CDs etc. I will suggest that this kind of practice can be ineffective depending what prompted it and upon how it is done.
 If it is not driven by your understanding and your mistakes, but instead by the ideas of what the author thinks you should be working on then the results may end up being poor.
-And if at its heart the practice is not designed to root out mistakes you know you make, then its effectiveness will be suspect.
+And if, at its heart, the practice is not designed to root out mistakes you know you make, then its effectiveness will be suspect.

 Pianists can hear their mistakes because they know what the music they are playing should sound like.
 One of the biggest issues that holds language learners back is that they don’t know if they are making mistakes.